 A gleaming white cathedral rises from the medieval alleys.
 The small alleyways offer local specialties.
 They blend traditional recipes with modern cooking.
 Some of the best food on the island!

 Going inland from Syracuse, you'll find the famous baroque towns of Ragusa, Noto, and Modica.
-Their unique old towns are familiar to those who have followed Montalbano's investigations on TV.
+Their historical centers are familiar to those who have followed Montalbano's investigations on TV.

-The odd mystique of Ragusa's old town is unmatched.
-And the modern side of the town is good for shopping and other activities.
+Ragusa's old town has an unmatched mystique, and the city's modern side is good for shopping and other activities.

 The explorer will also find many beautiful beaches south of Syracuse.
 Places where few tourists find their way.